ParadigmFoundation/zaidan-dealer-specification/README.md

 Methods under the `dealer` namespace (with the `dealer_` prefix) comprise the public dealer API.
 Implementations MAY provide private administrative functionality through methods under a distinct namespace.

+Methods under the `feed` namespace (with the `feed_` prefix) specify an alternative/additional interaction model for trading with dealer implementations, and MAY be omitted by implementers.

 The Dealer JSONRPC can be served over WebSockets, HTTP POST, or HTTP GET, or other transports at the discretion of implementers (see notes).

 Be sure to see important notes and resources in [the appendix.](#appendix)